Make Handmade Neck Cords on a Dime

 Wire Wrapped collars

-What low-cost, touch-of-handmade cords do you like to offer your customers with the purchase of a pendant?
+What low-cost, handmade cords do you offer with pendants?

 Materials